emlid/emlid-docs/docs/quickstart.md

 ## Powering up

-* To power on Reach RS hold Power button for 3 seconds.
-Power LED is on to show Reach RS is turned on.
-Solid network state LED (blue) indicates Reach RS has launched its own Wi-fi hotspot.
+* To power on Reach RS/RS+ hold Power button for 3 seconds.
+Power LED is on to show Reach RS/RS+ is turned on.
+Solid network state LED (blue) indicates Reach RS/RS+ has launched its own Wi-fi hotspot.

 !!! note
-    Reach RS has internal battery designed for 30-hours of autonomous work.
-Reach RS may be charged on the go with the micro-usb cable coming within the package.
+    Reach RS/RS+ has internal battery designed for 30-hours of autonomous work.
+Reach RS/RS+ may be charged on the go with the micro-usb cable coming within the package.
 Battery status check is available through ReachView interface.

-## Connecting to Reach RS
+## Connecting to Reach RS/RS+

-When Reach RS is powered for the first time it will create a Wi-Fi hotspot.
+When Reach RS/RS+ is powered for the first time it will create a Wi-Fi hotspot.

 * Open a list of Wi-Fi networks on your smartphone, tablet or laptop.